mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 Don't foreget to turn on your gopro wifi.

+Note: Gopro and Solo are both broadcasting over 2.4 GHz wifi on separate channels.
+While I have not encountered any interference or issues, it cannot be ruled out that interference could happen under certain circumstances.

 3. Features:

 All feature settings in Solex are supported with the exceptions are listed in the next section.